Why Every Woman Should Know Her Breast Density

 The other biggie: Mammograms can miss cancers in women with dense breasts.
 Fatty breast tissue is ideal for a mammogram.
 "The cancer shows as a white spot and it's easy to see in a gray background," explains Dr. Margolies.
 An extremely dense breast, on the other hand, appears on a mammogram like a white piece of paper.
 "The cancer is white and the tissue is white, so the cancer is much harder to see unless there is some fat around tissue," she says.
 "Dense breast tissue is tissue that might hide a small cancer-or a not-so-small cancer."

 Surprised?
 You're not alone.
-A survey published in Oncology Times this year discovered that only 20 percent of women realize breast density plays a role in how well a mammogram detects cancer; even fewer ladies were aware that dense breast tissue was a risk factor for breast cancer.
+A survey published in Oncology Times in 2017 discovered that only 20 percent of women realize breast density plays a role in how well a mammogram detects cancer.
+Even fewer ladies were aware that dense breast tissue was a risk factor for breast cancer.

 So now, the important stuff: How do you know if your breasts are considered "dense"?

 But you can't figure out your breast density by your age or even through a self-check.
-When it's time to get your first mammogram (age 40 or 45 depending on your risk factors—talk to your doctor about the best age for you), the radiologist will typically record your breast density in their radiology report.
+When it's time to get your first mammogram (at age 40 or 45 depending on your risk factors-talk to your doctor about the best age for you), the radiologist will typically record your breast density in the radiology report.

 When the first breast density law went into effect in Connecticut, a number of health professionals worried these laws would lead to unnecessary procedures, false positives, and patient anxiety.
 And, Dr. Margolies confirms, initial results did indeed show that there were many false positives and many benign biopsies completed.
 But, she adds: "In the ensuing eight years, this has dramatically improved."

 Today, breast density awareness is seen as a lifesaver.
-In part, that's because if you have dense breasts, getting an ultrasound—a supplementary breast cancer screening for women with dense breasts—can catch a cancer that a mammogram might miss.
+In part, that's because if you have dense breasts, an ultrasound (a supplementary breast cancer screening for women with dense breasts) can catch a cancer that a mammogram might miss.
 Says Dr. Margolies: "If you take 1,000 women with dense breasts who had a normal mammogram, three will have a tiny, little invasive breast cancer that an ultrasound can pick up early."